wireshark/wireshark/.gitlab/issue_templates/FeatureRequest.md

+## Description

-## Description including problem, use cases, benefits, and/or goals
+(Description including problem, use cases, benefits, and/or goals)

 ## Links / references / protocol specifications

+(URLs to publically accessible websites, or other references)

 ## Sample capture